codeoverflow-org/nodecg-io-docs/docs/samples/streamdeck.md

     }
     ```

     `default` tells the bundle to automatically find a StreamDeck.
-If you've multiple StreamDecks you need to put in an id here.
+If you use multiple StreamDecks, you need to put in an ID here.

 7. Set the created StreamDeck service instance to the service dependency of the streamdeck-rainbow bundle.